KoenvanMeijeren/OpenGL-neighborhood-scene/README.md

 On Linux you'll also need opengl, X11 and XInput installed.
 Those can be installed with `sudo apt install libgl1-mesa-dev libglu1-mesa-dev libx11-dev libxi-dev` on Debian/Ubuntu

-## License

-This template is released under the Unlicense.
-Enjoy!